Sonar-Demos/cpp-demo/README.md

 ### 🦭 CLion

-SonarLint can be acquired from Settings > Plugins > Marketplace, For a complete installation, you will have to restart the IDE after installation.
+You can install SonarLint in Settings > Plugins > Marketplace, For a complete installation, you will have to restart the IDE.

 ![CLion-marketplace.png](img/SL/CLion-marketplace.png)